sf-wdi-37/express/README.md

 ### Express JS
 Express is a cutting-edge, unopinionated, server-side JavaScript framework that runs on a Node.js server.
-It is a popular framework with a bevy of modules you can add to it.
 Node is the platform and Express provides the specific functionality.
 If you were building a house rather than a server, Node would be the foundation and utilities, express would be the building material that comprises the above ground building.

 ![image](https://cloud.githubusercontent.com/assets/6520345/18060592/f5954682-6dd3-11e6-99ba-5dc0b42a4ff8.png)